The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Table showing the written indications or pictograms concerning the materials used in footwear composition:

-Failure to comply with this legislation is a criminal offence.
+Failure to comply with the Footwear (Indication of Composition) Labelling Regulations 1995 is a criminal offence.
+The penalty is a fine.

 If any misleading claims regarding footwear are made there may also be breaches of the requirements of the Consumer Protection from Unfair Trading Regulations 2008.
 Please see 'Consumer protection from unfair trading' for more information on these Regulations.